-Any statements in this Official Statement involvi are intended as such and not as representations of fact.
-Th agreement between the City and the Purchasers or Owners is Official Staten nent is not to be construed as a contract or The preparation and distribution of this Officia Supervisors of the City. be been duly authorized by the Board of Ву: /s/ Benjamin Rosenfield Controller
+Any statements in this Official Statement involving matters of opinion, whether or not expressly so stated, are intended as such and not as representations of fact.
+This Official Statement is not to be construed as a contract or agreement between the City and the Underwriters or Owners and beneficial owners of any of the Certificates.

+The preparation and distribution of this Official Statement have been duly authorized by the Board of Supervisors of the City.

+By: /s/ Benjamin Rosenfield Controller